Rome’s Long War on the Bible and God’s People

 Such a declaration as this may all sound fair and proper to the average naive Catholic or ignorant Protestant, but what happens when the two clash and contradict one another?

-Tragically this duel authority is also found in Mormonism (book of Mormon and the Bible), Judaism (the Talmud and the Tenach) and the Jehovah’s Witnesses (Watchtower Magazine and their corrupt NWT Bible.)
+Tragically this dual authority is also found in Mormonism (book of Mormon and the Bible), Judaism (the Talmud and the Tenach) and the Jehovah’s Witnesses (Watchtower Magazine and their corrupt NWT Bible.)

 “For twenty years after our Lord’s ascension, not a single book of the New Testament was written, and all that time no Christian could appeal, as many Protestants do now, to the Bible and the Bible only; for the simple reason that the New Testament did not exist” (1, p.
 78).